10 Snakes Which Prey On Eggs

 Source: iNaturalist user Ben P – CC BY 4.0

-This might be the most adapted egg-eating snake on Earth.
+This might be the most extensively adapted egg-eating snake on Earth.
 The Central African egg-eating snake, AKA Dasypeltis fasciata, eats eggs exclusively.
-Like other Daspypeltis members, this is a tree dwelling species.
+Like other Daspypeltis members, this is a tree-dwelling species.
 Its world consists entirely of branches – branches to sleep on, branches to use as pathways, branches where nests might be balanced.

-Dasypeltis fasciata hunts at night, to take advantage of birds which leave their nests unguarded by day.
-They’re one of the egg eaters which swallows them whole, before crushing them with enlarged vertebra.
+Dasypeltis fasciata is a medium-sized snake, reaching a record of 102.1cm.
+They hunt at night, in order to take advantage of birds which leave their nests unguarded by day.
+They’re one of the egg-eating species which swallows them whole, before crushing them with specially sharpened vertebrae.
 But Dasypeltis fasciata goes beyond the Japanese ratsnake in having a particularly sharp sense of smell, allowing them to distinguish between a fresh egg and a rotten one which is too far gone.

 7 Black-collared snake